Games (film): Plot

 That night, Jennifer drugs Lisa with a sedative so Paul can decide how to dispose of Norman's body.
-He ultimately chooses to encase it in plaster, posing it as a new statue among the couple's collection.
+He ultimately chooses to encase it in plaster, posing it as a new statue in the couple's collection.
 In the morning, Lisa does a tarot reading for Jennifer, drawing the Death card, which upsets her.
 Late in the night, Lisa approaches Jennifer, confiding in her that she senses a ghost in the house.
 In the parlor, Jennifer is horrified to see an apparition of Norman with a bullet through his eye.

 Lisa departs in the morning after a confrontation with Paul, and Paul heads to Maine on a business trip, leaving Jennifer alone.
 While watching television, Jennifer hears noises in the house, and the electricity goes out.
 In the kitchen, she sees the figure of a man approaching, resembling Norman.
 She swiftly enters the elevator and ascends upstairs, where she attempts to use the telephone, but finds it disabled.
 Norman enters the room and approaches Jennifer, his eye bloodied, and she fearfully shoots him several times, killing him.
 Paul enters the room moments later, and removes a prosthetic piece from Norman's eye.
 Paul calmly phones the police, reporting that his wife has committed a murder.
 Jennifer realizes she has been set up by Paul and manipulated into killing someone so he can inherit her fortune; Norman, who agreed to participate, was an unwitting casualty.